Graduate Student Directory

 Thom Gentle Research Award for Environmental History, Center for World History, UC Santa Cruz, 2022

-Graduate Student Summer Residency Fellow, National Humanities Center, 2022
+Graduate Student Summer Residency Fellowship, National Humanities Center, 2022

-Pre-Dissertation Research Fellowship, Department of History, UC Santa Cruz, 2021
+Pre-Dissertation Summer Fellowship, Department of History, UC Santa Cruz, 2021

 Tinker Foundation Field Research Grant, Research Center for the Americas, UC Santa Cruz, 2020